megiemee/P-Median-Location-Metaheuristics/README.md

 ### Solutions to the p-median location problem with metaheuristics coded with python

 Below is a summary of the results.
-The findings.txt file contains more in-depth analysis of the results observed.
+The findings.doc file contains more in-depth analysis of the results observed.

 ##Results
 ____________________